Consumer FAQs

 Incentive Payments

 When submitting a project application to Illinois Shines, the Approved Vendor will include an estimate of how much electricity your solar project will generate based on your project’s size and specifications (to be approved by the Program Administrator), and the incentive payment will be based on this amount.
-Feel free to discuss this before signing a contract with your Approved Vendor.
+Review your Disclosure Form provided by the project seller, and feel free to discuss this before signing a contract with your Approved Vendor.
 Make sure you understand whether the Approved Vendor will keep the incentive payment, or whether any will be passed through to you.

 - If you’re buying the system, how much will it cost?
 Will you take out a loan to pay for it and if so, what is the interest rate on the loan and how much will the financing costs be?
 How do the loan payments compare to projected reductions in your monthly electric bill?
+Do loan payments begin before your system is interconnected?
 Do the loan payments escalate over time?

 - If you’re leasing, how much is your monthly lease payment?
 How does that compare to projected reductions in your monthly electric bill?
 Do you have to put money down at the start?